Alexander S. Wolf: Welcome to 17 Academy. A Journey to Peace. This is Alexander Wolf.

 So, with the offensive right now, Russia tries to basically set the parameters for this claim.

-ASW: That would be the equivalent of Line 38 in Korea…
+ASW: Which would be the equivalent of the 38 Line in Korea…

 CM: Exactly the equivalent of the 38.
 Very nice comparison.